RestartB/RestartBot-Legacy/README.md

 `pip install discord.py wikipedia psutil py-cpuinfo spotipy`

 ## Adding a New Command
-If you would like to add a new command to your copy of RestartBot, you can use the following template:\
+Please read examples.py to find code snippets that you can use as a reference to make your own command.\
-`@tree.command(name = "command-name", description = "Description of your command.")\
+\
-todo
+It is also recommended to read the discord.py documentation and do your own reference to find out what is possible with Discord Slash Commands.